-The way her words flow and are formed is also beautiful- she’s just got a beautiful way with words that I adore.
+The way her words flow and are formed is also beautiful- and I really recommend checking out her lovely prose.

 “We came to Manderley in early May, arriving, so Maxim said, with the first swallows and the bluebells.
 It would be the best moment, before the full flush of summer, and in the valley the azaleas would be prodigal of scent, and the blood-red rhododendrons in bloom.”

 2. Her settings

 This is similar to the fist point, but the places Du Maurier sets her novels are chosen brilliantly and the fact that most of them are set in Cornwall- a place I really want to go!- makes it even better.

 3. Her romances

 I love the romance in the novel ‘Jamaica Inn’, and the forbidden romance of ‘Frenchman’s Creek’ is also brilliant.
 Du Maurier creates dashing, mysterious men that the reader can fall in love with.

 4. Her strong female characters